-Sous Vide Corn on the Cob is the most delicious and tender corn on the cob you’ve ever had!
-The sous vide technique allows you to transform the kernels into perfect sweet, juicy and tender bites.
+Sous Vide Corn on the Cob is the most flavorful and tender corn I’ve ever had!
+This sous vide butter-poached corn recipe allows you to transform the kernels into perfect sweet and juicy bites.
 The best part?
 The corn is immersed in the buttery goodness during cooking.
 No more turning and spreading butter multiple times on the cooked corn!

 Why Sous Vide Corn?

 Sous vide corn on the cob = Perfect tender texture + Best flavor + More nutrients

 Unlike BBQ or boiled corn, sous vide corn is cooked with butter in a vacuum-sealed bag in the water bath where the flavors are enclosed and not diluted by water!
 Plus, it’s cooked to a precise temperature, taking all the guesswork out of the equation and gives you back free time!

 What is sous vide?
 Sous vide is a French cooking technique where the food is vacuum-sealed in a bag, then cooked to a very precise temperature in a warm water bath.
 This technique is known for being a precise and consistent way to evenly cook the food.

 - Fresh Corn: When buying the corn, look for the husks with a nice green sheen, and the tassels on top should be moist and even tacky.
 Brown spots on the outside or inside are usually warning signs of inferior corn.

 - Unsalted Butter: In this recipe, I use unsalted butter so that it’s easy to control the level of salt.